-The Newcomer’s Sexual Health Promotion Project was founded by the Committee for Accessible AIDS Treatment in 2010 to improve the health of Newcomer PHAs from the diverse ethno-racial communities (African, Carribbean, Latin, East Asian and South Asian communities) through peer based outreach and educational activities to increase the visibility and effectiveness of HIV/AIDS and STI prevention and sexual health promotion messages, addressing issues of HIV disclosure and criminalization, and to provide education on immigration policies and service access barrier issues based on immigration status, sero-positivity, cultural differences, mental health, and social determinants of health.
+Funded by the City of Toronto AIDS Prevention Community Investment Program, the Newcomer’s PHA Sexual Health Promotion Project was founded by the Committee for Accessible AIDS Treatment in 2010 to improve the health of Newcomer PHAs from the diverse ethno-racial communities (African, Carribbean, Latin, East Asian and South Asian communities) through peer based outreach and educational activities to increase the visibility and effectiveness of HIV/AIDS and STI prevention and sexual health promotion messages, addressing issues of HIV disclosure and criminalization, and to provide education on immigration policies and service access barrier issues based on immigration status, sero-positivity, cultural differences, mental health, and social determinants of health.

 The objective of the Newcomer Sexual Health Promotion Project is to reduce the vulnerability facing Newcomer IRN-PHAs to HIV and STIs as well as criminalization through outreaching and engaging them in peer-based educational workshops and information sessions on HIV and STI prevention and care, negotiation/disclosure skills, immigration policies and service access awareness.

 Informational Sessions and Specific Workshops